Wimberley United Methodist Church provides a wide range of programs to help meet the religious and social needs of our church members.

 Adults Serving Christ (A.S.C.)
 Class

 Serving God is a fundamental part of walking Christ's path.
-The Adults Serving Christ (A.S.C.) class focuses on the path of spiritual growth, both personally and as a group in the body of Christ.
+The Adults Serving Christ (A.S.C.)
+Sunday School class focuses on the path of spiritual growth, both personally and as a group in the body of Christ.
 The A.S.C. class focuses on inspirational studies about being disciples for Christ in the world around us, with the ultimate goal of finding ways we can serve Christ together.
 If you are looking for spiritual growth and encouragement as we all find our place in the body of Christ, and support as you take your faith and turn it into action… this class is where you belong.
 The A.S.C.
 Class meets upstairs in the Education Building.

 For more information, contact Byron Eckols.

 The Agape Sunday school class is made up of mostly retired but several generations of eclectic people with diverse backgrounds.
 We settled in Wimberley because of the lifestyle, charm, peace and beauty.
 We come from many different backgrounds so there are many skill sets within our class.
 We enjoy being part of other groups within our church and in the Wimberley community.
 We set our own study courses taught by gifted teachers within our class and, at times, invite other teachers within and out of our church.
 We are an active class of travelers, thinkers, doers and followers of Christ.
 A scholarship fund, funded by Honorariums/Memorials, for those graduating high school seniors in our church who are university bound, is available.
 We also fund many other entities, within and out of our church.
 Our signature is to be the hands and feet of Christ and have fun while doing it!
 Visit us once and you’ll be considered a member!
 Questions?
 Call Class President Rogers Holt at 409-223-2252.